 e-mail firstname.lastname@example.org .

-Nehemiah Church Planting is a new-work field internship.
+NAMB Church Planting is a new-work field internship.
 It is available to seminary students during each semester and the summer months.
 This program involves 13 weeks (10 weeks during summer) of practical experience in church planting.
-Nehemiah Internship is a church-planting endeavor.
+NAMB Internship is a church-planting endeavor.
 It is not to be confused with Student Summer Missions or other missions activities.
-The Nehemiah Internship is co-sponsored by Leadership Enlistment and Training, The Church Planting Group of the North American Mission Board, and the six SBC seminaries.
+The NAMB Internship is co-sponsored by Leadership Enlistment and Training, The Church Planting Group of the North American Mission Board, and the six SBC seminaries.